InsideLoop/InsideLoop/README.md

   return -1;
 }
 ```
-It you write the same code with unsigned integers, you'll get a bug when
+If you write the same code with unsigned integers, you'll get a bug when
 `a == 0` and v does not contain any zero.
 In this case, k will go down to
 0, and then the cyclic nature of unsigned integers will make k go from `0`
 to `2^32 - 1 == 4'294'967'295`.
 An out-of-bound access is ready to happen.
 Writing a